wp-plugins/chcounter-widget/readme.txt

 == ChangeLog ==

+**Version 2.3**, *21-May-2008*

+- NEW: uses own capability to control access to plugin options page
+- detached translation files from main plugin files.
+Own repository

 **Version 2.2.1**, *13-April-2008*

-- load scripts only on chCounter settings page
+- NEW: load scripts only on chCounter settings page
 - changed uninstallation method to direct uninstallation and plugin deactivation
 - reincorporated settings.php into main plugin file